stouffer/EvoGeoModules/manuscript/reviews.md

 > We have expanded the first paragraph of the results to describe the predictions in more detail (**x**).
-We do hope that this makes the cartoon unnecessary, though we are not vehemently opposed to adding it should the reviewer or editor request it.
+We do hope that this makes the cartoon unnecessary, though we are not vehemently opposed to adding it should the reviewer or editor request it be added to the revised version of the manuscript.

 I also had trouble grasping the PACo method (lines 130-142).
 It seems that this is the method all the analyses are based on, so explaining it clearly